 Follow this link for information on Minors in Classical Languages, Archaeology and Civilization.

-Classics students have enjoyed success in obtaining funding for summer research projects and field work, as well as graduate school, further language training, and other opportunities.
+Classical Mediterranean and Middle East students have enjoyed success in obtaining funding for summer research projects and field work, as well as graduate school, further language training, and other opportunities.
 Information and links are provided below, but the most important resources for discovering what might work for you are your adviser and other professors.

 Living in Arabic House is a great way to extend your Arabic language learning.
 Three Arabic language students live in Arabic House, along with a student who is a native speaker.
 Arabic House is located at 176 Vernon, steps away from Macalester’s academic buildings, but feels like living in a neighborhood.
 The house has four private bedrooms, and the furnished shared-space includes a kitchen, living and dining area, two bathrooms, and in-house laundry.